 Service Provider means APT Petroleum Pipelines Pty Limited ACN 009 737 393.

-Short Term Firm Service has the meaning set out in section 2.2.5 of the Access Arrangement.

 Speculative Capital Expenditure Account has the meaning given in Rule 84.

 Spare Capacity in respect of the Covered Pipeline means at any time the Capacity shown in the Spare Capacity Register.